 - Three times (3) the compensatory damages when the amount of compensatory damages is $100,000 or higher.5

-A person who partially caused a tractor trailer accident might still be eligible to receive money damages as long as he/she was less than 50% at fault.
+A person who partially caused a big rig accident might still be eligible to receive money damages as long as the defendant was at least 50% at fault.
 Predictably, victims receive less money the more they were to blame...

-For example, if a victim was 25% at fault for a tractor trailer collision on the I-80 in Reno because he/she drove too closely behind the semi, then the victim will receive 25% less damages that he/she would if he/she were totally blameless.
-But if the victim is 50% or more at fault for hitting the 18-wheeler, then the victim receives no damages at all.6
+For example, if a victim was 25% at fault for a tractor-trailer collision on the I-80 in Reno because he/she drove too closely behind the semi, then the victim will receive 25% less damages that he/she would if he/she were totally blameless.
+But if the victim is 51% or more at fault for hitting the 18-wheeler, then the victim receives no damages at all.6

-Anyone sharing a road with a tractor trailer is advised to drive especially cautiously.
+Anyone sharing a road with a big rig is advised to drive especially cautiously.
 Common examples of how non-commercial drivers contribute to an 18-wheeler collision are the following: